 Leverage Social Media

 As you depart on a retreat, you take with you a parent’s whole world (their student).
 That said; guess who is WAY more likely to be watching your ministry’s social media that weekend?
 Parents.
 Post videos and pictures that give parents a glimpse into their student’s life that weekend.
 Often, parents will ‘share’ these posts – giving you free publicity!
 Move your ministry to the next level by giving parents ‘share-worthy’ posts of their student.

 Tell the Story

 If you’ve been in student ministry for any length of time, you know that God uses these weekends to change students’ lives.
 After you get back, make sure you tell the story of what God did that weekend through videos, pictures, testimonies, and more.
 Share these stories with the congregation and on your media pages!
-When your congregation hears the stories of lives that were changed at winter camp, guess whose support you have the next time Winter Camp comes around?
+When your congregation hears the stories of lives that were changed at a youth retreat, guess whose support you have the next time a youth retreat comes around?
 Move your ministry to the next level by telling the story of God’s redemptive work!